OGD311/OGD311/README.md

 ---

 📫 **Let's connect!**
-I’m always open to collaboration or a good tech chat—feel free to reach out!
+I’m always open to collaboration or a good tech chat - feel free to reach out!
+You can contact me through the options available on my [website](https://ogoodwinday.co.uk)
 <!--
 ### Hi there 👋
 I'm Oli, a computer science student interested in backend development!